Skip to main content

 2. 5.R.RI.01: The Highly Proficient student can accurately quote strong textual evidence when explaining what the text says explicitly and when drawing complex inferences from the text.

-3. 5.R.RI.03: The Highly Proficient student can analyze complex cause and effect relationships and interactions between individuals, events, or ideas, providing evidence based on specific information in the text.
+3. 5.R.RI.03: The Highly Proficient can analyze complex relationships or interactions between individuals, events, ideas, or concepts in a historical, scientific, or technical text, providing evidence based on specific information in the text.

-5. 5.R.RI.08: The Highly Proficient student can evaluate the strengths of an author’s reasoning and explain how the reasons and evidence support their points.
+6. 5.R.RI.08: The Highly Proficient student can evaluate the strength of the reasons and evidence an author uses to support particular points in a text, explaining how the reasons and evidence support the point(s).

 Quarter 4 Standards